 - Interfaces that you may need to implement in your data classes.
 Some sub-systems of the eXpressApp Framework require data to conform to particular rules.
 For instance, the security sub-system requires the User class to implement the IUser interface.
 So, if you have decided to develop your own class to represent application users, you will also have to implement this interface.

 The image below shows some classes you will find in the Business Class Library.

 User Interface (UI)

 One of the main goals of the eXpressApp Framework is to separate business logic from the application's visual representation.
-This makes it possible to create a WinForms application, Web site and Mobile application based on the same business logic.
-When you create a new application solution with the help of the eXpressApp Framework, a solution that includes two startup projects for desktop, web and mobile is generated.
+This makes it possible to create a WinForms application and Web site application based on the same business logic.
+When you create a new application solution with the help of the eXpressApp Framework, a solution that includes two startup projects for desktop and web is generated.
 To learn more about application solution components, refer to the Application Solution Structure topic.

 The automatically generated UI elements used to display and manage data are called Views.
 In XAF, there are three types of Views.